 Public-sector construction projects are funded through a combination of federal, state and local sources (see section Federal and State Highway Appropriations on pages 54 and 55).
-The level of state publicworks spending is varied across the nation and dependent upon individual state economies.
+The level of state public-works spending is varied across the nation and dependent upon individual state economies.
 In addition to federal appropriations, each state funds its infrastructure spending from specifically allocated amounts collected from various taxes, typically gasoline taxes and vehicle fees.
 Additionally, subject to voter approval, the states may pass bond programs to fund infrastructure spending.
 Increasingly, local governments are funding projects through bond issues and local option taxes.
 Shortfalls in tax revenues can result in reductions in appropriations for infrastructure spending.
 Accordingly, amounts put in place, or spent, may be below amounts awarded under legislative bills.

 In addition to bond issuances and local option taxes, state governments have developed other alternative sources for financing the construction and maintenance of roads.
 For example, the state of Indiana passed a bill that leased the 157-mile Indiana Toll Road to Macquarie Infrastructure Group of Sydney, Australia, and Cintra Concesiones de Infraestructuras de Transporta, S.A. of Madrid, Spain for 75 years.
-The \$3.8 billion received by Indiana as part of the agreement is allocated to the Major Moves Program that page fifty-one supports highway and economic development projects, road bond retirements and the establishment of funds that will ultimately be used for construction projects.
+The \$3.8 billion received by Indiana as part of the agreement is allocated to the Major Moves Program that supports highway and economic development projects, road bond retirements and the establishment of funds that will ultimately be used for construction projects.

-operations cover a wide geographic area, financial results depend on the strength of local economies, which may differ from the economic conditions of the state or region.
-This is particularly relevant given the high cost of transportation as it relates to the price of the product.
+tation as it relates to the price of the product.
 The impact of state or regional economic conditions is felt less by large fixed plant operations that serve multiple end-use markets through the Corporation's long-haul distribution network.

-In 2006, as reported by Moody's Economy.com Inc., most states experienced an expanding economy.
+In 2006, as reported by Moody's Economy. com Inc., most states experienced an expanding economy.
 Exceptions included Ohio, South Carolina, Louisiana and Alabama, which had flat economies, and Michigan, which had a recessionary economy.
 Compared with 2005, all states, with the exception of Michigan, experienced an expanding economy.